fredlahde/kobana/README.md

 # Kobana

 Generates a yaml defined chroot environment in a blaze.
-Buil opon alpine.
+Build opon alpine.

 ## Note